gargum/ESP-BLE-HID/README.md

 To illustrate what this library has to offer, below is a table including the current complete list of the available **media** keycodes alongside the available **appearance codes**. **Media** keycodes are self-explanatory, however **appearance codes** require more elaboration.

-ESP-BLE-HID uses **appearance codes** to determine what type of device the ESP32 advertises itself as to hosts.
+SQUIDHID uses **appearance codes** to determine what type of device the ESP32 advertises itself as to hosts.
 This corresponds to the icon next to the name of the device visible when scanning for Bluetooth devices to pair to, alongside the accompanying text explaining what the device does that is visible to the user on some operating systems.
 Every appearance code is tested and working.

 | FULL MEDIA KEYCODE                 | MEDIA KEYCODE ALIAS       | | APPEARANCE CODE - REGULAR  | APPEARANCE CODE - UNUSUAL |
 | ---------------------------------- | ------------------------- |-| -------------------------- | ------------------------- |